squid-cache/squid-cache.github.io/docs/Features/NewLogging.md

 The Squid logging stuff isn't:
 - fast enough - stdio, same execution thread as Squid
-- flexible enough - only can write to a file; can't write over the network, to MySQL, etc.
+- flexible enough - only can write to a file; cannot write over the network, to MySQL, etc.

 The aim of this is to enumerate a replacement logging facility for Squid